Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Echo speakers, Fire tablets, Fire TV streamers, Kindle readers, Ring smart doorbells: With just a few exceptions, the full range of Amazon devices is on sale, likely at the best prices you'll see between now and Black Friday.
 And unlike many Prime Day deals, these should stay in stock at these prices.The full list of Amazon devices on sale

-More deals: Live now: Prime Day deals on Amazon Echo speakers, Kindles, Fire tablets and moreEcho Speakers starting at $30
+More deals: Prime Day deals on Amazon Echo speakers, Kindles, Fire tablets and moreEcho Speakers starting at $30

 More deals: Best Prime Day audio deals, Best Prime Day smart home dealsFire TV streamers starting at $20